lkarpins/rancid-tomatillos/README.md

 Future features could include:

 * Adding functionality to allow a user to add personal ratings
-* User favorite movies section
+* Add functionality for user favorite movies feature
 * A "theatre-suite" where movies can be added using POST
-* Add more error-handling to search-bar prevent notify the user that there are no matches
+* Add more error-handling to search-bar to notify the user that there are no matches
-* Prevent movie details from rendering $0.0 for budget and revenue to instead render "No data available"
+* Prevent movie details from rendering empty data to instead render "No data available"

 ## Setup
 1. Fork and clone this repository